WebReflection/ucompress/README.md

   * **.xml**
   * **.yml**

-Incompatible files will fallback as regular copy `source` into `dest` when the module is used as callback, without creating any optimized version.
+Incompatible files will fallback as regular copy `source` into `dest` when the module is used as callback, without creating any optimized version, still providing headers when the flag is used.

 ### As Micro CDN